elenasacristan/treebooks/README.md

 - Contact preferences (email, telephone and preferred method).

-At the bottom of the page, the user can access the list of books theyhave read since becoming a member, the list of books he/she is waiting for (via the waiting list) and their list of favourite books.
+At the bottom of the page, the user can access the list of books they have read since becoming a member, the list of books he/she is waiting for (via the waiting list) and their list of favourite books.